 What should I wear to a dance?

 Go for comfortable, informal clothes.
 It’s best to avoid colognes and perfumes, because some dancers have sensitivities to those.
 To help us protect the wood floors, please bring soft-soled, grit-free shoes.
 (Avoid flip flops and high heels.)
-Don’t feel you need to purchase special dance shoes; sneakers work fine and there is a brush at the dance to clean your street shoes if necessary.
+Don’t feel you need to purchase special dance shoes; sneakers are fine and there is a brush at the dance to clean your street shoes if necessary.

 See our FAQ page for more answers to your questions.